- 9200 Fair Oaks Blvd, Fair Oaks, CA 95628

 This Program takes place over the course of three years, and each year includes the following elements: A three-week, summer session at our Fair Oaks, CA campus (this includes the modified Foundation Courses for Subject Teachers, which is the first week of each summer session); a five-day session in the spring, also at our Fair Oaks campus; and supplementary coursework in-between sessions.
 Summer session classes are from 8:30 AM till as late as 9 PM (depending on the year and week).
 Spring sessions occur over a long weekend (Thursday - Tuesday), with classes from 8 AM till 8:30 PM, except the first and last day which can be shorter.

-*In some cases, equivalency will be granted for foundation coursework done at another institution.
-This requires an assessment, transcripts, and documentation of equivalency.
+*In some cases, foundation coursework done at another institution can be transferred to RSC.
+This requires submission of transcripts and a Transfer of Credit Request.
 Please contact Admissions for more information.

 This program begins in late June with the modified Summer Foundation Courses and first two weeks of July with the teacher training curriculum courses, and accepts new students every summer.